- Community Development

 Applicants shall provide a complete application package to Planning Division to begin the ministerial review process according to the following:

-For a SB 9 two-unit housing development project, please see application and checklist (COMING SOON).
+- For a SB 9 dwelling unit project, please see application and checklist.

-For a SB 9 urban lot split project, please see application and checklist (COMING SOON).
+- For a SB 9 lot split project, please see application and checklist.

 For more information on the eligibility and application requirements for SB 9, please review our SB 9 Fact Sheet (COMING SOON).